 Gabrielle Pickard-Whitehead explains why the deputy leader of the Labour Party and her pronounced Northern accent gives us hope that the “pale, male and stale” political class is crumbling

-These are just some of the insults and abuse women MPs are subjected to in the House of Commonson account of their Northern accents.
-The Northern accent has long been subjected to contempt and marginalisation in general, but when a woman gets up to speak with an accent, misogyny and classist perceptions intersect.
-Northern women, like deputy Labour Party leader Angela Rayner, are discredited, mocked and disadvantaged on account of the way they sound.
+These are just some of the insults and abuse women MPs are subjected to in the House of Commons on account of their Northern accents.
+The northern accent has long been subjected to contempt and marginalisation in general, but when a woman gets up to speak with an accent, misogyny and classist perceptions intersect.
+Northern women, like deputy Labour Party leader Angela Rayner, are discredited, mocked and disadvantaged because of the way they sound.

 A recent study highlighted the stigmatisation of the Mancunian accent, in particular, as well as the perceived link between the accent and intellectual competence.
 Dr Alex Baratta, a linguist at the University of Manchester, found that teachers in Manchester felt under pressure to drop their Mancunian accents when around students.
 By altering their speech, teachers hoped to be able to delineate a hierarchy between themselves and their students, in order to inspire trust in their own intelligence and abilities.
 Baratta reported that teachers felt as though they were “selling out”, by neglecting their regional twang in front of their students, yet it often seemed like a necessity to them.

-The situation in Parliament serves to highlight the discrimination the Northern accent – and of course a number of other regional accents – face, especially when held by women.
-Just 34% of members of the Commons are women, making women with strong regional and Northern accents a very small minority of the overall House.
-Pat Glass, former Labour MP for Durham, has previously highlighted the classism and sexism endemic within Parliament, saying that women MPs were mocked for their Northern accents in the House of Commons.
-“If [the men] spot a Northern accent, they start shouting about it to put you off,” she said.
+The situation in Parliament serves to highlight the discrimination the northern accent – and of course a number of other regional accents – face, especially when held by women.
+Just 34% of MPs are women, making women with strong regional and northern accents a very small minority.
+Pat Glass, former Labour MP for Durham, has previously highlighted the classism and sexism endemic within Parliament, saying that women MPs were mocked for their northern accents in the House of Commons.
+“If [the men] spot a northern accent, they start shouting about it to put you off,” she said.
 Cis-men clearly still dominate the political spectre in Britain, an environment condemned for being “male, pale and stale” and over-representative of the more privileged social classes.

 Reacting to regional and chauvinist bias in the House of Commons, former Speaker John Bercow said there is a real risk the House culture alienates the public.
 The perception of the House, according to Bercow, was a “testosterone fuelled [place] of ‘yobbery’ and public school ‘twittishness’”, adding that this might be the reason why “some very good female members of Parliament on both sides” are leaving.